 - 1. All new buildings shall be prepared for irrigation systems whether these systems are part of the project or not.
 Systems shall be vandal-proof and include programmable boxes and rain meters.
 Sprinkler heads shall be "pop-up" type that fully retract when not in use.
 The system must also possess a drain valve(s) so the system can be flushed or drained using air pressure.
 Preparation shall include a location within an appropriate Mechanical or Electrical Equipment Room for a controller, with a designated circuit breaker, and an empty 1" conduit with pull rope to a point 5' outside the building, 3' 0" below grade, with shutoff valve inside the building in an accessible location.
-Regardless of the system under the building contract. - 2.
+Regardless of the system being installed, a backflow preventer must be installed as part of irrigation system under the building contract. - 2.
 New buildings shall also be provided with outside water access.
 Turn-on valves must fit a standard four way universal water key with hose connections sized for a standard garden hose. - 3.
 Where down spouts are utilized, these should be tied into adjacent storm drainage.